syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/AppearanceAndValidation.md

 ![source and target of the connector](Connector_images/Decorator.PNG)

-Each decorator shapes can be changed as hollow type shapes which is having a hole or empty space inside the shape.
+Each decorator shapes can be changed as hollow type shapes, which contains a hole or empty space inside the shape.
 To change the normal shape as hollow type shape, you should change the style of the decorator shapes.

 {% tabs %}
 {% highlight xaml %}